History of ethics: Ancient Greek ethics

 Aristotle's ethics builds upon Plato's with important variations.
 Aristotle defined the good as "that at which all things aim".
 While many different goods were being pursued by different people and activities, that good which is being pursued for its own sake was the supreme good, or what he called eudaimonia, which has been translated as 'happiness' but may be more broadly described as 'flourishing', and involves "living well and doing well", not mere pleasure (which will itself follow).
 A "great-souled" citizen who lives a life of virtue can expect to achieve eudaimonia, which Aristotle argues is the highest good for man.
 Following Plato, Aristotle gives a significant role in moral life to the virtues, fixed habits of behaviour that lead to good outcomes; the main virtues are courage, justice, prudence and temperance.
 The highest form of life is, however, purely intellectual activity.
 However, the virtues for him are merely the means to an end.
 Furthermore, he disagreed with Plato on there being a universal transcendental good, instead seeing ethics as practical and particular.
 Rather, the virtues should be based on finding the golden mean between extremes.

 Later Greek schools of philosophy, such as the Epicureans and Stoics, debated the conditions of the good life.
-Both of these schools argued that tranquility should be the aim of life, but disagreed on the mean of getting there despite both claiming the Socratic tradition.
+Both of these schools argued that tranquility should be the aim of life but disagreed on the means of getting there despite both claiming the Socratic tradition.
 Epicurus taught that the greatest good was pleasure and freedom from pain.
 However, the latter was more important, as indulgences should be avoided so they did not lead to want and therefore suffering.
 Instead, the Epicureans emphasized the quiet enjoyment of pleasures, especially mental pleasure, free of fear and anxiety.
 Founded by Zeno of Citium, the Stoics thought the greatest good not pleasure but reason and everything in accord with reason, even if painful.
-Hence they praised the life of reason lived in accordance with nature.
+Hence, they praised the life of reason lived in accordance with nature.
 They had been influenced by the Cynics' and Socrates' ascetism and indifference to adversity.
 The acceptance of the inevitable subsequently became a key aspect of their thinking, based also on their belief in determinism.
 Whereas the Epicureans believed the universe was essentially meaningless, the Stoics believed that God (understood to be one with the universe) gave meaning to the world.
 In response to the problem of evil, the Stoics developed the concept of theodicy.
 The Stoic philosopher Hierocles also developed the concept of morality being based on concentric circles of proximity to the individual, such as family, community and humanity, with the process of bringing the self and the other together called Oikeiôsis.